kleene-project/klee/docs/klee_network_connect.md

 For a discussion of the different types of network drivers, see [the container networking section](/run/network/).

-> **Note**
-> Since the network drivers represent fundamentally different approaches to
-> connectivity in FreeBSD, they are incompatible.
-> Thus, a container can only use of kind kind of network driver.
+The network drivers are incompatible, since they represent fundamentally different approaches to connectivity in FreeBSD.
+Thus, a container can only use of kind kind of network driver.

 When a container connects to a network, an IP-address from the network's subnet is allocated for the container.
 The IP-address is reserved for the container